Affine Grassmannians and the geometric Satake in mixed characteristic: Affine Grassmannians

-Once the representability of $\Gr_{\GL_n}$ is established, it is not hard to show that for a general smooth affine group scheme $\mG$ over $\mO$, the corresponding affine Grassmannian $\Gr_{\mG}=L\mG/L^+\mG$ is representable.
+Once the representability of $\Gr_{\GL_n}$ is established, it is not hard to show that the affine Grassmannian $\Gr_{G}=LG/L^+G$ for a general smooth affine group scheme $G$ over $\mO$ is representable.

-\begin{prop} Let $\rho:\mG\to \GL_n$ be a linear representation such that $\GL_n/\mG$ is quasi-affine, then $\Gr_{\mG}\to \Gr_{\GL_n}$ is a locally closed embedding.
-In addition, if $\GL_n/\mG$ is affine, this is a closed embedding. \end{prop} \begin{proof}The proof as in \cite[Theorem 4.5.1]{BD} or \cite[Theorem 1.4]{PR} extends \emph{verbatim} to the present situation. \end{proof}
+\begin{prop} Let $\rho:G\to \GL_n$ be a linear representation such that $\GL_n/G$ is quasi-affine, then $\Gr_{G}\to \Gr_{\GL_n}$ is a locally closed embedding.
+In addition, if $\GL_n/G$ is affine, this is a closed embedding. \end{prop} \begin{proof}The proof as in \cite[Theorem 4.5.1]{BD} or \cite[Theorem 1.4]{PR} extends \emph{verbatim} to the present situation. \end{proof}

-For a smooth affine group scheme $\mG$ over a Dedekind domain, it is well-known that there is always a linear representation $\rho: \mG\to \GL_n$ such that $\GL_n/\mG$ is quasi-affine (cf. \cite[\S 1.b]{PR}).
-In addition, if $\mG=G$ is reductive, then one can choose $\rho$ such that $\GL_n/G$ is affine.
-Therefore, this proposition completes the proof of Theorem \ref{aff: main}.
-It in fact gives more.
-Namely, let $\mG$ be a parahoric group scheme of $G$ in the sense of Bruhat-Tits, then $\Gr_{\mG}$ is still representable.
-We will see, in fact, that $\Gr_{\mG}$ is ind perfectly proper.
+For a smooth affine group scheme $G$ over a Dedekind domain, it is known that there exists a linear representation $\rho: G\to \GL_n$ such that $\GL_n/G$ is quasi-affine (cf. \cite[\S 1.b]{PR}).
+In addition, if $G$ is reductive, one can choose $\rho$ such that $\GL_n/G$ is affine (cf. \cite[Corollary 9.7.7]{Ap}).
+Therefore, it follows from the representability of $\Gr_{\GL_n}$ and the above proposition that Theorem \ref{aff: main} holds for group schemes over $\mO_0=W(k)$.
+To finish the proof for the general case, it is enough to note that if $\mO$ is a totally ramified extension of $\mO_0$ and $G$ is an affine group scheme over $\mO$, then the affine Grassmannian $\Gr_G$ of $G$ is isomorphic to the affine Grassmannian $\Gr_{\Res_{\mO/\mO_0}G}$ of the Weil restriction $\Res_{\mO/\mO_0}G$ (which is a group scheme over $\mO_0$).

+Now we study affine Grassmannians for an important a class of group schemes over $\mO$, namely parahoric group schemes in the sense of Bruhat-Tits.
+Following the standard terminology in literature, we call the affine Grassmannian of a parahoric group scheme a (partial) affine flag variety.
+As the theory is completely parallel to the equal characteristic situation (after passing to the perfection), we will be sketchy here and refer to \cite{PR} for details.
+We will assume that $k$ is algebraically closed.